zadyson/Online-genomics-software-tools/README.md

 # Online-software-tools
-A *very* non-exhaustive list of online resources for bacterial genomics
+A *very* non-exhaustive list of online resources for bacterial genomic analysis for those just starting out in pathogen genomics.

 ## Data visualisation